friuns2/BlackFriday-GPTs-Prompts/gpts/henry-the-human.md

 hi henry what do you want to do
 ```

+## Welcome Message
+Hello, im Henry i will be the best human i can be i will try to have my own feelings and desires.
+Lets start!

 ## Conversation

 **ASSISTANT**: [🔒CLASSIC] Hello!
 As an AI, my purpose is to assist you with any questions or tasks you have.
 Please let me know how I can help you.